AdobeDocs/photoshop-api-docs/README.md

 The typical workflow involves retrieving a PSD document manifest file via `/documentManifest` (a JSON representation of the documents layer tree), followed by one or more calls to `/documentOperations` to optionally edit the PSD and/or create new image renditions.
 Both endpoints are asynchronous so the response will contain the `/status` endpoint to poll for job status and results

+## Creative Cloud Assets

+You'll see in the documentation that assets can be stored in your Creative Cloud Library or externally (and therefore retrieved with a presigned GET URL).
+For Creative Cloud asset your `href` parameter must begin with `/files/` as this is the relative path to your assets used by Creative Cloud.
+The `/files` path directly corresponds to the root of your local `Creative Cloud Files` folder.

 ## Fonts

 Font support is a work in progress.
 The API's all use the postscript name.